Index:

 This may be the natural course of things for aging artists.
 And yet human nature is always testing the bondaries for tolerance: What can you get away with?
 Postmodernism openly champions “the death of the artist” by throwing out all standards for measurement: There is no such thing as excellence.
 And the art world—which is all about printing money—happily goes along with this sullying of its ages-old reputation.

-Art critics and propagandists hold less sway these days, even if artists and their pretentious artist statements try to take up the slack.
-In each defense, more time is spent trying to justify a grift than the grifter spent making the grift.
+Some New York artists openly flaunt their contempt for even simple virtues.
+More time is spent trying to justify a grift than the grifter spends making their grift.
 Saying “art should challenge the viewer” does not fly as far as it used to.

-My general advice: If it looks like a dog turd from two feet, then treat like a dog turd.
 A painting should be regarded as a precious stone, where each fleck of discarded diamond, left to gather dust on the floor, is put there only to improve what remains behind on the easel.

 All else is vanity.

-When empty space is dramatically enlarged in a painting, horror vacui is a natural response to it.
+A Crisis of Scale in Modern Painting: When empty space is dramatically enlarged in a painting, horror vacui is a natural response to it.
 Most abstract painters opt for scale over finer rendering skills just to get at solutions faster.
 Abstract paintings generally complete faster as a result, and (unfairly) the artist may charge more for large paintings.
-Consequently, one needs to think oppositely about how to build them by first starting with the whole composition, at least in broad outline, and then dialing in the minutia.

 Scalability has been the driving force behind Modern Abstract painting.
 And yet, the large brushes and trowels used to create them lack personality and warmth up close.
 Oversized paintings often look better further away; but to create them requires the resource of a large studio space.
 Hence, one must be in possession of significant resources to enter this competitive field, even speculatively.
 This is one of the first links in a chain of self-reinforcement for a style that, without this funding, would be downgraded to just another style put on life support.